amitmerchant1990/reverie/reviewers.md

 permalink: /reviewers
 ---

 New to reviewing, or need a refresher?
 Check out our [reviewer tutorial](/reviewertutorial)!
+Also, see [this guide](https://docs.google.com/presentation/d/1CkfR94WxEPEZEyCN--ydC7K3wY4g-5ZiFd2HM8LRSXg/edit#slide=id.p) for help with common OpenReview tasks associated with reviewing.

 # Reviewer Responsibilities